AmberSahdev/Open-Interface/README.md

 - Accurate spatial-reasoning and hence clicking buttons.
 - Keeping track of itself in tabular contexts, like Excel and Google Sheets, for similar reasons as stated above.
-- Navigating complex GUI-rich applications like iMovie, Garage Band, etc.
+- Navigating complex GUI-rich applications like Counter-Strike, Spotify, Garage Band, etc due to heavy reliance on cursor actions.

 ### Future